ptsteadman/best-stories-online/careers.md

 majority of coverage for all groups.

-Life insurance and short/long term disability insurance is 100% covered by Gawker.
+Life insurance and short/long term disability insurance is 100% covered by Select Star.
 Employees can choose to purchase dental, vision or supplemental life/disability insurance.

 __Time off when you need it — and a sabbatical after four years.__